neumannd/WorkingExamples/README.md

 in the file `ssemis_funs.R`.
 Some other external functions are called, for which I do not have the copyright.
 These functions are not included.
 For the interested reader, a verion log is included in `ssemis_log_version.txt`.

+The scripts were originally created in 2014 when I did not have as much experiance with and knowledge on R. Therefore, a lot of things could probably optimized.

 -------